olivierots/Website-Deployment-Using-Terraform-AWS-Jenkins-Docker-Selenium-Capybara/README.md

             interact with the website e.g get the html of the website, run javascripts & test different functionalities.
 * Selenium: webdriver that spin up a real web browser and test it against whatever the web browser sees.
-* Terrafrom: golang based tool that allow us to deploys any sort of infra into any sort of env
+* Terrafrom: golang based tool that allows us to deploys & provision any sort of infra into any sort of env
 ```
-## unit tests results ##
+## local unit tests results ##
 ```
 [jenkins@olivier-linux-server devops-projects]$ docker-compose run --rm unit-tests including Capybara::DSL in the global scope is not recommended!